 Another possibility (c) is that actual ${\rm M_{200}}$ is far smaller than above, as we require only $\approx 4\times10^{12}\Msun$ to resolve the tension with cosmological baryon fraction.
-If true this would imply that possibly all the baryons are present within $\sim100$ kpc; $\rm \sim4.5\times10^{11} \Msun$ ($\sim66 \%$) in the X-ray halo and $\rm \sim2.4\times10^{11} \Msun$ ($\sim34 \%$) in stars and ISM, and the rest is dark matter of mass $\rm \sim 3.3\times10^{12}\Msun$.
-In that case the rotation curve may show a steep decline in the halo region if measurable so far out.
+If true this would imply that possibly all the baryons are present within $\sim100$ kpc; $\rm \sim4.5\times10^{11} \Msun$ ($\sim66 \%$) in the X-ray halo and $\rm \sim2.4\times10^{11} \Msun$ ($\sim34 \%$) in stars and ISM, and the rest is in dark matter of mass $\rm \sim 3.3\times10^{12}\Msun$.
+In that case the rotation curve may show a steep decline in the halo region if measurable at large galactocentric radii.
+Sensitive 21cm Hydrogen line observations can be an excellent tool to probe this.
 Since there are no robust observational estimates of ${\rm M_{200}}$ as yet, one can not rule out this possibility.
 However in the widely accepted standard cosmological paradigm we expect the most massive galaxies to form in most massive halos dominated by dark matter and a massive dark matter halo has a strong dynamical and stabilizing influence on the disc.
 We again emphasize that the total halo mass of UGC~12591 is the crucial parameter that is not well constrained, since it also depends on extrapolation of the observed rotation curve or X-ray gas profile to $\rm R_{200}$.